 It seems that the current issue of public safety is leaving hotel chains in a dilemma about guests who seek to check in with their firearm of choice.
+For example, today, casino hotels offer various bonus codes that can be used online, like the Mozzart Kazino Promotivni Kod, so that the people who like visiting casinos can have fun at their own homes.
+In that way, people won’t have to be affected by some potentially scary scenarios.
 The situation in the United States in this view has not improved in the previous decades; people are afraid for their safety, and with a good reason: in 1982, one mass shooting took place roughly every two hundred days, whereas, in 2015, one mass shooting would occur daily.
 This has caused quite a bit of turmoil, and anti-gun advocates have been motioning for stricter gun laws harder than ever.

 What does it have to do with hotels?

 In 2017, one man has committed the largest massacre in modern American history, and he did that from a hotel window in Las Vegas.
 Therefore, we can partly share the concern, when it comes to people bringing arms to hotels.
 In the great debate of safety and the rights of the people to bear arms, the hotel industry, with a total yearly income of almost 250 billion dollars is left to sort things out for itself.
 Because of heavy waves of criticism from the general public, and in their best interest, hotels implement policies that are often very inconsistent.